<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5133266&amp;fmt=gif">

 centrifugal pump

-A centrifugal pump uses an impeller, which has curved blades that accelerate the fluid outward the when rotating.
+A centrifugal pump uses an impeller, which has curved blades that accelerate the fluid outward when rotating.
 Impellers are normally driven by an electric motor or combustion engine, and their movement produces suction at the pump inlet, pulling water inside.

 Based on the type of water flow they produce, centrifugal pumps can be classified into three sub-types.
 The flow pattern is determined by both the impeller shape and the pump’s construction.